Amalfi: Ancient Maritime Republic.

 Amalfi is our base of operation, and where our warehouse and bikes are located; however, that's not the only reason we consider it an ideal starting point for a cycling tour: whether you are looking for a day trip or to cycle for a few days, Amalfi's position in the middle of the coast allows for a variety of different routes to choose from.
 You can head southwest towards Positano, west and up to Agerola, north to Ravello or northeast towards Vietri sul Mare, and enjoy a different medium-long ride in each direction.

 Staying locally, instead, the town center is small and narrow, so cycling around the town is not the best in high season, when it's very crowded with people.
-Sometimes it's not possible to avoid these street in order to head out of town, though; unless you are skilled and confident enough, you might want to walk the bike through the busiest parts.
+Sometimes it's not possible to avoid this street in order to head out of town, though; unless you are skilled and confident enough, you might want to walk the bike through the busiest parts.
 Also be very careful about traffic in the first couple kilometers heading out, but not let it get to you: once out of the busy part you'll start enjoying the ride at its best, and understand why everyone is loving it despite the few busy stretches.

 Leaving the center towards west, you'll pass the tiny hamlets of Pastena, Lone and Vettica Minore.
 Pogerola and Tovere, instead, are on much higher grounds and require detouring from the main roads.
 Those are nice short challenging rides too, but you should remember that if you're choosing an accommodation in Amalfi and it turns out in one of those hamlets: be aware that your rides will end with a steep climb!